aicis/fresco/doc/source/design.rst

 really concise expressions which are easy to read.
 Examples can be found in any test within the framework or here in the documentation in the :ref:`Quickstart<Quickstart>` section.
 Such a builder is given to the application developer when implementing the FRESCO ``Application`` interface.
+The builder currently comes in two variants: binary and arithmetic.
+However, you can extend these with your own functionality or even create your own builder if need be.

 Related Open Source Projects